impronen/odin-curriculum/javascript/javascript_in_the_real_world/clean_code_continued.md

 }
 ```

-This function is trying to do way too much.
+This function is doing some heavy lifting.
 If we break it down, it undertakes the following tasks:

 1. Validates user data.
 2. Saves user data to the database.